nuxt-modules/plausible/README.md

 ```

 > [!NOTE]
 > When enabled, all Plausible events will be sent to your server first, which then forwards them to Plausible's API.
-The default proxy endpoint is `/api/event`, but you can customize it using the `proxyBaseURL` option.
+The default proxy endpoint is `/api/__plausible_event__`, but you can customize the path using the `proxyBaseURL` module option.

 ## Module Options